Coupled Majorana modes in a dual vortex of the Kitaev honeycomb model: Small limit

 Thus, the two zero-energy solutions of Hamiltonian~(\ref{kitaevhcl}) are:

 In real space, these two MZMs are bound to the same dual vortex.
 In reciprocal space, one MZM is located in a pair of Dirac points $\pm \mathbf{k}_1$, while the other is in the other pair $\pm \mathbf{k}_2$.
+Unlike (\ref{MZMb}) and (\ref{MZMw}), the wavefunctions $\chi_{\textbf{k}_1}$ and $\chi_{\textbf{k}_2}$ are continuum spinors obtained after projection onto the low-energy subspace near the Dirac points and are expressed in a projected valley basis.
+Their components no longer directly refer to lattice sites.
+Consequently, lattice symmetries such as mirror symmetry do not directly constrain the values of $\theta_1$ and $\theta_2$.
+For this reason, we leave these phases arbitrary within the continuum theory.

 The non-oscillating part of the $\kappa$-string $\mathcal{\bar{H}}_\text{$\kappa$-str.}^{\text{nosc}}$ does not couple the two MZMs as it cannot couple different parts of the reciprocal space.
 Hence, it does not create any splitting.
 In order to find a splitting, we need to consider the effect of the oscillating terms $\mathcal{\bar{H}}_\text{$J$-str.}^\text{osc}$ and $\mathcal{\bar{H}}_\text{$\kappa$-str.}^\text{osc}$.